-Figure 20.
+Figure 21.
 Baseline Risks.

 This screen shows the risks for human health (R and HI) individual (for the single contaminant) and cumulative (total, calculated as the sum of the risks of each selected contaminant) and the risks for the groundwater resources (Rgw) calculated for each source selected in the conceptual site model.
 In red are highlighted the risks higher than the acceptable limits.
-In purple are highlighted the source concentrations that are higher than the saturation concentration (or the solubility for the contamination in groundwater).
+Furthermore, in the last column of the table, the critical exposure/transport pathways (risks above acceptable limits) are highlighted in red for each contaminant.
+In yellow are highlighted the source concentrations that are higher than the saturation concentration (or the solubility for the contamination in groundwater).
 On this screen the user can calculate, iteratively, the concentration in the source that ensures acceptable risks by entering a correction factor for each contaminant in the column 'f'.
 The "Copy table" command allows the user to copy and paste in Word or Excel the output table (maintaining the table formatting).
 The contaminants for which the chemico-physical and/or toxicological properties have been modified, are underlined and in italic.

-Table 4 describes the different keywords and symbols related to the calculation of the Risk.
+Table 6 describes the different keywords and symbols related to the calculation of the Risk.